 Note: Depth Qualification following successful completion of this course is commensurate with the students own diving experience and choice of re-breather.
 These PSAI parameters are offered as maximum depths:

-If PSAI Advanced Nitrox certificate is taught as part of the course the student will be assessed as diving to a maximum of 45 meters (150 feet) and able to undertake correct decompression diving skills and stops.
+If PSAI Advanced Nitrox certificate is taught as part of the course the student will be assessed as diving to a maximum of 40 meters and able to undertake correct decompression diving skills and stops.
 The PSAI Advanced Nitrox certificate must also be issued.
-If previous formal experience shows training in decompression skills diving then the additional Advanced Nitrox qualification need not be issued but 45 meters will still remain the maximum depth permissible.
+If previous formal experience shows training in decompression skills diving then the additional Advanced Nitrox qualification need not be issued but 40 meters will still remain the maximum depth permissible.

-Where a student wishes to undertake non-decompression diving on a re-breather following this standard, the maximum depth qualification will be maximum 30 meters (130 feet).
+Where a student wishes to undertake non-decompression diving on a re-breather following this standard, the maximum depth qualification will be maximum 40 meters.
 The qualification will be Re-breather Diver, not Advanced Re-breather Diver.